softwaremill/ox/README.md

 Channels are back-pressured, as the `.send` operation is blocking until there's a receiver thread available, or if there's enough space in the buffer.
 The processing space is bound by the total size of channel buffers.

+## Retries

+The retries mechanism allows to retry a failing operation according to a given policy (e.g. retry 3 times with a 100ms delay between attempts).
+See the [full docs](doc/retries.md) for details.

 ## Kafka sources & drains